KiraResari/ceal-chronicler-f/Protocol.md

   * Now, the primary decision here is whether I want these buttons to be part of the `TimeBarPanel`, or below it
   * Each time bar panel will have two buttons that are associated directly with it: Delete and Rename, so I think it makes sense to have these buttons be part of the panel logically, even if they are visually located, say, below it
   * I now managed to get this to work
+* Okay, next I want to get re-naming of points in time to work
+  * I am making good progress with this, but still want to tweak it a little

 # User Story